mlozowska/web_scraping/README.md

 - scraped text data from a webpage;
  - crawled multiple webpages and scraped data from each of them.

-2. I applied the HTML parsing technique, with  Python libraries: **BeautifulSoup** & **Requests**, to scrape the following Polish job search portals:
+2. I applied the HTML parsing technique, with  Python libraries: **BeautifulSoup** & **Requests**, to scrape the following Polish job search portal:
 - **Pracuj.pl**

 _____________________________________________